 About the Building

-Affirming its establishment was Presidential Decree No. 804-A that was issued on September 30, 1975.
-The Planetariumís primary function is to disseminate astronomical information through planetarium shows, lectures, demonstrations, exhibits and actual celestial observations.
-The unique feature of the Planetarium is the true-to-life showing of astronomical bodies that captures the interest and tickles the imagination of viewers.
-The Planetarium main apparatus, the GM-15 Goto Planetarium Projector was acquired through the Japanese Reparation Program in the Philippines.
+The Presidential Decree No. 804-A, issued on September 30, 1975, affirmed the Planetariumís status.
+Its primary function is to disseminate astronomical information through planetarium shows, lectures, demonstrations, exhibits and actual celestial observations.
+The unique feature of the Planetarium is the true-to-life projection of astronomical bodies that captures the interest and tickles the imagination of viewers.
+The GM-15 Goto Planetarium Projector was acquired through the Japanese Reparation Program in the Philippines.

 Through the years, improvements have been made in the Planetarium building through the efforts of its former Directors.
 In May 2010, Director Jeremy Barns approved the funds for the major repair of the Planetarium Projector which is considered to be the heart and soul of the Planetarium.
 Efforts to continually develop its facilities are ongoing and the public could expect improvements in 2013.